 One of the “extras” of the day was a pre-concert conversation that took place with Grant Gershon, artistic director of the chorale, Alan Chapman, a DJ with KUSC, and the composer himself.
 Lauridsen spoke at length about his close collaboration with Salamunovich.
 In his 2015 articlefor LMU Magazine, Lauridsen described his weekly meetings with Salamunovich to go over compositions.
 They worked on several pieces together including Lauridsen’s “O Magnum Mysterium.”
 Paul was expert in sacred Latin liturgy, and Lauridsen composed “Lux Aeterna” inspired by the idea of light—illumination.
 His mother was dying at the time, he told the Disney Hall audience, and he wanted to compose a piece that would be a source of consolation to himself and others.
 Consisting of five movements, the piece is, in part, a collection of prayers.
 Some years later, Lauridsen told the Disney Hall audience, he visited Salamunovich when the conductor was on his deathbed.
 He softly sang the melody to his friend, who, although mostly motionless, moved his hand in time with the music, perhaps conducting “Lux Aeterna” for the final time.

-I attended the event, you could say, because in 2008 I wrote a story about Donald Nores ’52, a businessman and entrepreneur in the Los Angeles area who passed away in June 2016.
+I attended the event because in 2008 I wrote a story about Donald Nores ’52, a businessman and entrepreneur in the Los Angeles area who passed away in June 2016.
 Nores was a great lover of choral music.
-Near the end of our phone conversation, I asked, “I’m interested in choral music, but I know nothing about it.
+Near the end of a phone conversation with Notes, I asked, “I’m interested in choral music, but I know nothing about it.
 Where should I start?”
 He replied, “Go get the L.A.
 Master Chorale’s recording of Morten Lauridsen’s ‘Lux Aeterna’ conducted by LMU’s own Paul Salamunovich.”
 I did so, and I continue to dive down into choral music.

 Nores was a member of the Board of Directors of the master chorale, and he supported several LMU programs, including the College of Communication and Fine Arts choral music program.
 He also was a donor to the Paul Salamunovich and Nanette Salamunovich Goodman Choral Music Scholarship, which continues to benefit students in LMU’s choral music program.
 Salamunovich’s legacy, then, lives on at LMU.
 In an odd and wonderful way, I can say that I’m a beneficiary, too.